-- The 2018 Preliminary TFS Operating Budget of \$478.980 million gross and \$460.761 million net for Toronto Fire Services represents an increase of 1.8% to the 2017 Approved Operating Budget.
+- The 2018 TFS Operating Budget of \$479.879 million gross and \$461.659 million net for Toronto Fire Services represents an increase of 2.0% to the 2017 Approved Operating Budget.
 The Program could not meet the budget target due to base budget pressures.
-However, savings were identified through the following measures: - ✓ Base expenditure reductions of \$0.092 million in the cost of services from FREEE; and - Staff complement will increase by 20 positions from 2017 to 2018, mainly due to the opening of Fire Station B at Downsview. - ✓ New and Enhanced funding of \$0.200 million gross and \$0 net is included to initiate fire prevention public safety public awareness campaigns, funded from reserve funds.
+However, savings were identified through the following measures: - Base expenditure reductions of \$0.092 million in the cost of services from FREEE. - Staff complement will increase by 29 positions from 2017 to 2018, primarily due to the opening of Fire Station B at Downsview and the expansion of the TCHC fire safety inspection program. - ✓ New and Enhanced funding of \$1.098 million gross and \$0.898 million net is included to initiate fire prevention public safety public awareness campaigns (including expanded inspections of TCHC properties) and employee wellness training, funded from the tax base and program reserve funds.